John Texter

 John Texter (born August 9, 1949, in Lancaster, Pennsylvania) is an American engineer, chemist, and educator.
 He is professor emeritus of polymer and coating technology at Eastern Michigan University (EMU) in Ypsilanti, Michigan, and managing consultant of Strider Research Corporation (SRC).
-He is best known for his work (see references below in Industrial and Academic career sections) in applied dispersion technology, small particle science, and stimuli-responsive polymers based on ionic liquids, for his international conference organization activities, including Particles 2001, Particles 2002, etc., and the Gordon Research Conferences, Chemistry at Interfaces and Chemistry of Supramolecules and Assemblies, and for his editing of the Primers page for nanoparticles.org.
+He is known for his work in applied dispersion technology, small particle science, and stimuli-responsive polymers based on ionic liquids, his international conference organization activities, like Particles 2001, Particles 2002, and the Gordon Research Conferences, Chemistry at Interfaces and Chemistry of Supramolecules and Assemblies, and for his editing of the Primers page for nanoparticles.org.

 Education

 Texter received his secondary education at Penn Manor High School in Millersville, Pennsylvania, where he lettered in soccer and wrestling.
 He matriculated to Lehigh University, Bethlehem, Pennsylvania, in 1967 with the aid of a Lehigh Merit Scholarship and graduated with a BSEE in 1971.
 He was mentored in his undergraduate years by John J. Karakash, who designed the Electrical Engineering curriculum at Lehigh to liberally educate through engineering.
 His proclivity for control theory (mentored by Donald Talheim), sparked an interest in physiology and then biochemistry, and he was further stimulated by the lectures of Forbes T. Brown in graduate mechanical engineering courses on time-dependent control theory and hybrid systems modeling with a focus on bond graph analysis.
 His undergraduate biochemistry studies led him to physical chemistry.
 He continued at Lehigh to obtain an MS in chemistry in 1973 (mentored by Daniel Zeroka, Jim Sturm, and Roland Lovejoy), an MS in mathematics in 1976 (mentored by Gilbert Stengel), and a PhD in chemistry in 1976.
 He was further mentored in graduate studies by Albert Zettlemoyer, Fred Fowkes, and Kamil Klier, his thesis advisor.
 Texter spent a postdoctoral year in biophysical spectroscopy at the University of California, Irvine with John Clark Sutherland in their physiology department, initiating Monte Carlo analyses and modeling of DNA photochemical processes, and a postdoctoral year with Eugene S. Stevens at Binghamton University, chemistry department, developing a time-dependent Hartree–Fock model for circular dichroism in saccharides and a Monte Carlo-based nonlinear optimization (solver) algorithm defined on compact sets with arbitrary constraints.